-“It’s often best to start with practicality and safety and go from there,” says Joe Maykut , director of product management at Sears Home Services.
+“It’s often best to start with practicality and safety and go from there,” says Dave Lincon, a kitchen and bath expert for Sears Home Services.

 To do that, think about how you use the bathroom.
 Does it need to withstand the wear and tear of everyday use, or is it going to be a showpiece for guests?
 Will children or older family members use the bathroom frequently?
 These questions can help you choose the best materials and decor for your lifestyle and transform your bathroom into a luxurious, but practical, retreat.